 Grass Quality: 50

 The Grass Quality setting doesn’t really require an explanation.
 All it does is change the textures and quantity of all grass across Rust.
-This setting does have a reasonable impact on performance, but at the same time.
-Its results are really noticeable, and as you would already know.
-The grass is all over the place in Rust.
-We found 50 to be very optimized, and it resulted in a 4% FPS Drop, which is perfectly fine.
+I found 50 to be optimized, resulting in a 4% FPS Drop, which is perfectly fine.

 Decor Quality: 0

-As the title sub-heading suggests, Decor Quality only works around extra-added decor elements that include things like Flowers and numerous other leaves you wouldn’t normally notice.
-Furthermore, experienced Rust players would know that Decor Quality needs to be turned off because once enabled, the Grass Density increases significantly, and it becomes harder to find items.
-We tested Decor Quality across numerous green belts and weren’t able to find any performance differences.
-The takeaways are that If you are a competitive player, keep it enabled, and likewise disable it If you are playing Rust Casually.
+Experienced Rust players would know that Decor Quality needs to be turned off because once enabled, the Grass Density increases significantly, making it harder to find items.
+I tested Decor Quality across numerous green belts and couldn’t find any performance differences.

 Anti-Aliasing: TSSAA